GSA/fpki-guides/_announcements/02_google_ct.md

  pubDate: January 16, 2018
  collection: announcements
  permalink: announcements/googlect/
- description: In April 2018, Google will begin enforcing Certificate Transparency (CT) in Chrome for all public server authentication (i.e., SSL) certificates that validate to a Root Certification Authority (CA) certificate in the Microsoft, Apple, or Mozilla trust stores.
+ description: In April 2018, Google will begin enforcing Certificate Transparency (CT) in Chrome for all SSL certificates enabled for server authentication.
+These certificates must validate to a Root Certification Authority (CA) certificate in the Microsoft, Apple, or Mozilla trust stores.
 ---

-In April 2018, Google will begin enforcing Certificate Transparency (CT) in Chrome for all SSL certificates that are enabled for server authentication.
-These certificates must validate to a Root Certification Authority (CA) certificate in the Microsoft, Apple, or Mozilla trust stores.
+In April 2018, Google will begin enforcing Certificate Transparency (CT) in Chrome for all SSL certificates enabled for server authentication.
+These certificates must validate to a Root Certification Authority (CA) certificate in the Microsoft, Apple, or Linux<!--Below Linux is mentioned, not Mozilla??--> trust stores.

-{% include alert-info.html content="CT is an open framework that allows website owners and browser operators to monitor and log public server authentication certificates, detect issuance/mis-issuance, and identify rogue CAs." %}
+{% include alert-info.html content="CT is an open framework that allows website owners and browser operators to monitor and log public SSL certificates, detect issuance/mis-issuance, and identify rogue CAs." %}

-How does CT work?
-When a CT log submits a certificate<!--submits it to what, where?-->, the certificate receives a serial number (called a Signed Certificate Timestamp [SCT]).
-The CA provider can also embed the SCT in the certificate when submitting it.
+CT works like this:&nbsp;&nsp;when a CT log submits a certificate<!--submits it to what, where?-->, it receives a serial number (called a Signed Certificate Timestamp [SCT]).
+(The CA provider may also embed an SCT in a certificate when submitting it.)

 CT logs are:
-1. Append-only, entries cannot be deleted, modified, or retroactively inserted into a log.
+1. Append-only&mdash;issuers cannot delete, modify, or retroactively insert an entry into a log.
 2. Cryptographically secure using Merkle Tree Hashes to prevent tampering and misbehavior.
 3. Publicly auditable.
-(Anyone can query a log and verify legitimate entries.)
+(Anyone can query a log and verify entries.) <!--Is "legitimate" necessary?-->

 Google is enforcing this new policy to:<sup>[1](#1)</sup>
-1. Make it difficult for a CA to issue an SSL certificate for a domain without the certificate being visible to the domain owner.
+1. Make it difficult for a CA to issue SSL certificates without their being visible to a domain owner.
-2. Provide an open auditing and monitoring system that lets any domain owner or CA determine whether certificates have been mistakenly or maliciously issued.
+2. Allow any domain owner or CA to identify mistakenly or maliciously issued certificates.
-3. Protect users (as much as possible) from being duped by certificates that were mistakenly or maliciously issued.
+3. Protect users (as much as possible) from being duped by mistakenly or maliciously issued certificates.

-A server authentication will validate properly in Google Chrome if the HTTPS sessions serves a SCT in the following manner.
+Google Chrome will validate an SSL certificate if an HTTPS browser session serves an SCT.
+You can use one of three methods:<!--Can't follow this-->

-1. **Certificate Embedding in x509 Extension** - A CA provider may embed an SCT directly into a server certificate extension.
-This method does not require server configuration changes, but must be verified it is supported with the CA Provider.
+1. **Certificate Embedding in x509 Extension** - A CA provider may embed an SCT in a SSL certificate extension.
+No server configuration changes are needed, but the extension must be supported by the CA provider.

-2. **TLS Extension** - Servers may deliver an SCT using a special TLS extension.
-After receiving the certificate, the server operator submits the certificate to a log and receives an SCT.
-The server operator includes the SCT in the signed_certificate_timestamp of the server.
-During a client TLS sessions, the SCT will be served by the server.
+2. **TLS Extension** - You can configure a web server to use a TLS extension to deliver an SCT during a client session.
+After receiving the certificate, the server operator submits it to a CT log and receives an SCT.
+He/she then includes the SCT in the server's signed_certificate_timestamp.

-This method requires web server modification and is currently supported on Apache v2.5 mod_ssl_ct and Nginx modules.
+The TLS extension is supported by Apache v2.5 mod_ssl_ct and Nginx web servers. <!--How does this relate to Windows, Apple, Linux users?-->

-3. **Online Certificate Stauts Protocol (OCSP) Stapling** - A CA provider includes the SCT as part of a server's OCSP response.
-This method is dependent on the CA Provider issuing a certificate to a CT log and the server operator enabling OCSP stapling on the server.
+3. **Online Certificate Stauts Protocol (OCSP) Stapling** - A CA provider can includes an SCT as part of a server's OCSP response.
+To do this, the CA provider issues a certificate to a CT log, and the server operator enables OCSP Stapling on the server.

 Please send any questions to **fpki@gsa.gov**.

 ### Google Enforcement Deadline: April 2018

 ### Impacted Certificates and Users
-1. Any Root CA-issued, SSL certificates enabled for server authentication, where Microsoft, Apple, or Mozilla distribute the Root CA certificate through their trust stores. (**Note:**&nbsp;&nbsp;when an OS doesn't distribute a Root CA, it won't be impacted by CT enforcement.)
+1. Any Root CA-issued, SSL certificates enabled for server authentication, where Microsoft, Apple, or Mozilla distribute the Root CA certificate through their trust stores. (**Note:**&nbsp;&nbsp;When an OS doesn't distribute a Root CA certificate, it won't be impacted by CT enforcement.)
 2. Users of Google Chrome on Windows, Apple, and Linux, including Android, Apple iOS, and Windows Mobile.

 ### Error Page Example